-Harrow, Inc. (Nasdaq: HROW): announced the expansion of their corporate headquarters in Nashville.
-Harrow, one of the leading U.S. eyecare pharmaceutical companies, will invest nearly \$3 million and create 147 new jobs as part of the project, increasing its current headcount in Tennessee by nearly 70%.
+Harrow, Inc. (Nasdaq: HROW): Harrow, Inc. announced the expansion of their corporate headquarters in Nashville.
+One of the leading U.S. eyecare pharmaceutical companies, Harrow will invest nearly \$3 million and create 147 new jobs as part of the project, increasing its current headcount in Tennessee by nearly 70%.

-HCA (Hospital Corporation of America) Healthcare Inc.: Is headquartered in Nashville and is a company that operates various hospitals, surgery centers, freestanding clinics, emergency rooms, urgent care centers and physician clinics.
-According to the Nashville Business Journal Book of Lists published in 2024-2025, this company was ranked amongst: (i) the top 25 largest employers in Nashville with an estimated local employment of 27,700 individuals; and (ii) the largest public healthcare companies with an estimated revenue of \$60.23 billion in 2022.
+HCA (Hospital Corporation of America) Healthcare Inc.: HCA is headquartered in Nashville and is a company that operates various hospitals, surgery centers, freestanding clinics, emergency rooms, urgent care centers and physician clinics.
+According to the Nashville Business Journal Book of Lists published in 2024-2025, this company was ranked among: (i) the top 25 largest employers in Nashville with an estimated local employment of 27,700 individuals; and (ii) the largest public healthcare companies with an estimated revenue of \$60.23 billion in 2022.
 See "Healthcare" below.